 Number of Total Value of

 Units Received Formation

 in Formation Transaction

 Prior Investors Relationship with Us Transactions Consideration

-Jon S. Wheeler Chairman and President 335,540 \$ 1,761,585
+Jon S. Wheeler Chairman and President 335,680 \$ 1,762,320

-Robin Hanisch Secretary 3,102 \$ 16,286
+Robin Hanisch Secretary 3,106 \$ 16,307

+Ann L. McKinney Director 6,276 \$ 32,949

-We have not obtained independent third-party appraisals of the properties in our portfolio.
+We have not obtained independent third-party appraisals of all of the properties in our portfolio.
 Accordingly, there can be no assurance that the fair market value of the cash and equity securities that we pay or issue to the Prior Investors will not exceed the fair market value of the properties and other assets acquired by us in the formation transactions.
-See "Risk Factors-Risks Related to Our Properties and Our Business-The value of the common units to be issued as consideration for the properties and assets to be acquired by us in the formation transactions may exceed their aggregate fair market value and exceed their aggregate historical combined, net tangible book value of approximately \$0.25 million as of March 31, 2012."
+See "Risk Factors-Risks Related to Our Properties and Our Business-We will acquire properties and assets in the formation transactions at fixed prices, and the value of the common units and cash to be issued as consideration for such acquisitions may exceed their aggregate fair market value and will exceed the Predecessor's aggregate historical combined, net tangible book value of approximately negative \$1.0 million as of June 30, 2012."

-Upon completion of this offering and the formation transactions, Mr. Wheeler and his affiliates, and our other directors and executive officers will own % of our outstanding common stock, assuming the exchange of common units into shares of our common stock on a one-for-one basis. based upon the mid-point of the range of prices shown on the cover of this prospectus.
+Assuming a minimum offering, upon completion of this offering and the formation transactions, Mr. Wheeler and his affiliates, and our other directors and executive officers will own 6.87% of our outstanding common stock, assuming the exchange of common units into shares of our common stock on a one-for-one basis.
+This percentage is reduced to 5.73% in the case of a maximum offering.